Elbrus (computer)

+Elbrus personal computer during the Armiya 2022 exhibition.

 The Elbrus (Эльбрус) is a line of Soviet and Russian computer systems developed by the Lebedev Institute of Precision Mechanics and Computer Engineering.
 These computers are used in the space program, nuclear weapons research, and defense systems, as well as for theoretical and researching purposes, such as an experimental Refal and CLU translators.